 - 1 Tbsp melted coconut oil or vegan butter (like Earth Balance)

 - 1 pinch sea salt

 - 2 Tbsp unsweetened cocoa powder

-- See this post for instructions on roasting a beet.
-Otherwise, you could sub another fruit puree, such as butternut squash or applesauce (adjusting added sugar depending on fruit’s sweetness).
+- See for instructions on roasting a beet.
+Otherwise, you could sub another fruit purée, such as butternut squash or applesauce (adjusting added sugar depending on fruit's sweetness).

-- Butter two standard size muffin tins with dairy-free butter and coat with cocoa powder – shake out excess.
-Preheat oven to 375 degrees F.
+- Butter two standard size muffin tins with dairy-free butter and coat with cocoa powder – shake out excess (as original recipe is written // use fewer or more tins if adjusting batch size).
+Preheat oven to 375 degrees F (190 C).